 Close-kin mark-recapture (CKMR) is an emerging approach that is likely to revolutionize elasmobranch conservation.
-CKMR fuses the burgeoning fields of genomics and population modeling by analyzing genomic data in a mark-recapture framework to give estimates of population abundance and survival.
+CKMR fuses the burgeoning fields of genomics and population modelling by analyzing genomic data in a mark-recapture framework to give estimates of population abundance and survival.
 Importantly, CKMR can be applied in settings where samples are obtained lethally or non-lethally, making it useful for species that are culled as bycatch and also endangered species that are caught and released alive.
 Further, CKMR allows researchers to estimate adult abundance using samples from juveniles alone, and therefore could be a great tool for researchers studying elasmobranchs that are most easily caught as juveniles in nursery habitats.

 Tanja is learning where the flapper skate moves along the last vestiges of its home range on the Scottish west coast and trying to understand how this affects its genetic diversity.
 To find out how its declining populations can survive, she is introducing the paternity test to the shark world and exploring whether mating partners, siblings or whole clans are commonly in the same area or if they can be found in different places.